7 tests × 8 camping tents

 Some of the pockets inside the Mountain Hardwear Mineral King 3.

-This is just 3 of the 7 pockets inside the tent.
-From left to right: Camp fan, tumbler, 1L Nalgene, lantern, umbrella, jacket, towel, book.
+3 of the 7 pockets in use: camp fan, tumbler, 1L Nalgene, lantern, umbrella, jacket, towel, book.

 Using the HangTight clothesline inside the Mountain Hardwear Mineral King 3.